A Way Abroad Logo

 What happens after the school year ends in mid-June?

-Or maybe you’ll feel like me, incredibly grateful for the experience but with the feeling that you’ve gotten as much out of the assistant position as possible.
+For me, I'm incredibly grateful for the experience but I have the feeling that I’ve gotten as much out of the assistant position as possible.
 Even though I’m only teaching abroad for one year, it has been a beautifully transformative experience for me and Madrid will always hold a soft spot in my heart.

 keep a way abroad fueled!